prakharmrsl/easypcceo.github.io/pages/gpu-memory-clock-speed.md

 ## Memory Clock Speed for Gaming

-How important is your memory clock, really?

-Well, in the case of gaming the memory clock of your GPU may actually be almost as important as your core clock, if not as important.
+The memory, or VRAM on your GPU is used to temporarily store assets like textures that are being used in whatever game you may be playing.

 ![gpu memory clock speed](/img/gpu-memory-clock-speed/gpu.jpg){: .img-middle}

-The memory, or VRAM on your GPU is used to temporarily store assets like textures that are being used in whatever game you may be playing.

 This means that having faster VRAM allows your graphics card to process these assets quicker, and having more VRAM allows for more assets to be stored.